matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 ```

 Included in the `src/postman` directory of the client scripts project
 are a number of Postman "collections".
-You should install as
+You should install the
+`mdsal-ncmount` collection as
-instructed below and as shown in the video above.
+instructed below, and as shown in the video above.

 # Prerequisites